RiteshKaushal57/Devops/Kubernetes/Kubernetes.md

 - **Taints** are applied to nodes to repel certain pods.
 They allow nodes to refuse pods unless the pods have a matching toleration.
 - **Tolerations** are applied to pods and allow them to schedule onto nodes with matching taints.
 They override the effect of taints.

-**Example**
-Suppose you have a node reserved only for **database workloads**, and you don’t want normal application pods to run on it.
+**Example:** Suppose you have a node reserved only for **database workloads**, and you don’t want normal application pods to run on it.

 **Step 1.
 Add a taint to the node**
 ```